ifyoudieincanada/signup_service/README.md

 a preshared key.

 Tables:

   * Keys
       The Keys table is the only table here.
 It's columns are `string:key` and `bool:claimed`.

+Endpoints:

+  * /verify
+      The URL to verify that a given key is unused.

+      The idea is a (registered) frontend app will call `Signup.verify(key)`
+      followed by
+      `User.create(user_info)`
+      in the event that the verification was a success.
+We do not want to expose our UserService to the outside world, meaning these should only be accessible on-network.

+  * /generate
+      The URL to generate more unique keys.
+This should only be accessible to Users verified with `admin` permissions.

 To start your Phoenix app: